CS789Team/TicketTaggerWithPSO/README.md

 - we are facing issue in certain file and we tried to contact with authors. we write the requirement. we add the sequeces digram on same file of the requirement
+- we tring to build the source code in python language